ppy/osu-wiki/news/2022-07-09-new-featured-artist-aran.md

 ---

 All of the above and so, so much more is available right now over at [**aran**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/282), pre-timed and awaiting your creative touch.
 Will your beatmapping creation become the next big thing?
-Only time will tell, and only you can make it happen in the first place, so get in to that listing, then out into the wide world of modding and mapping!
+Only time will tell, and only you can make it happen in the first place, so get into that listing, then out into the wide world of modding and mapping!

 You know the drill by now after nearly 300 Featured Artists (or at least we hope you do), so check back next week on Wednesday for another awesome addition to our leviathan line-up of copiously capable creators.
 That's a lot of adjectives, but they're worth it.
 We promise.